Tag Archives: learning disabilities

 Fraud

-Up until 1995, I was unknowingly suffering from dyslexia.
+Until 1995, I was unknowingly having dyslexia.
 This is my brutal truth.

 Being accused of fraud was one of the best things that ever happened to me.

 Fraud.
-This is exactly how I felt attending University; a fraud.
+This is exactly how I felt attending University- a fraud.
 Somehow, I managed to graduate high school with a GPA that snagged an acceptance to my preferred post-secondary education establishment.
-This was a feat within itself because…
+This was a feat in itself because…

 I pulled through high school without reading a single book cover to cover.

 My trick?
-Well, I took impeccable notes, that only I could translate and I made a point of writing essays that regurgitated the opinions of my teachers as discussed in class.
-I wore a path in the library carpet directly to the Cole’s Note section and specifically chose books that had been made to film, no matter how obscure.
+Well, I took impeccable notes, that only I could translate, and I made a point of writing essays that regurgitated the opinions of my teachers as discussed in class.
+I wore a path in the library carpet directly to the Cole’s Notes section and specifically chose books that had been made into film, no matter how obscure.
 Imagine what I could have done if Google had existed back then.
-Anyway, all of my diversions to reading worked like a charm.
+Anyway, all of my diversions into reading worked like a charm.
 Or so I had thought.

 Until the day I was asked to stay after one of my first-year university tutorials.

-Upon hearing my name, I froze; a familiar panic taking howl.
-In spite of the heat that instantly brightened my face and the pulse that throbbed hotly scorching my veins, I could not move.
+Upon hearing my name, I froze; a familiar panic taking hold.
+In spite of the heat that instantly brightened my face and the pulse that throbbed hotly, scorching my veins, I could not move.
 This should not have come as a complete surprise.
 After all, everyone but me had had their midterm papers returned to them at the end of class.

 Hey, it was the nineties.